sleepymustache/basic/README.md

 Whats included?
 -------------------------------------------------------------------------------
-The basic setup includes the core and a couple of sample [modules](https://github.com/sleepymustache/modules).
+The basic setup includes the core and a tool for installing [modules](https://github.com/sleepymustache/modules).

+It also includes some third party libraries to help get you started including, jQuery, requirejs, normalize, html4shiv, and a small JS toolset (sleepy.js).

 ### Core functionality